pavlem/nikeApp/README.md

 Data is passed from API -> UseCase -> ViewModel via do try catch.
 Errors are consolidated at each level and passed along the chain.
 At the ViewModel level these errors are converted to alerts and the View handles the rendering of that.

-For example, an API error (E.g. ClientAPIError) is converted by the UseCase into a specific UseCaseError (ClientUseCaseError.invalidClientIdError).
+For example, an API error (E.g. ProductAPIError) is converted by the UseCase into a specific UseCaseError (ProductUseCaseError.invalidProductIdError).
 This reduces the error set to a known set for this particular UseCase.
 The UseCase passes this UseCaseError to the ViewModel which then handles and displays to the user depending on the Error and the UX of the screen.

 ## Test Strategy

-* Unit testing
+Several test classes have been made and in general the strategy is:

-    * Unit tests have been written as a show case what can be done
+* **Unit testing**: Unit tests have been written as a show case what can be done

-* Target code coverage would be:
+* Target code coverage would be implemented in:
     * Use cases
     * View models
     * Data models

-* Target code coverage exclusions:
+* Target code coverage exclusions would be in :
-    * UI, Manager and Utility components where OS level code and API calls are integrated such as:
+    UI, Manager and Utility components where OS level code and API calls are integrated such as:
     * Factories
     * Comms
-* UI testing - XCUITest can be used with Snapshot testing framework.
-In this case I did not implement them
+* **UI testing**: XCUITest can be used for flows and Snapshot testing framework for Images.
+In this case I did not implement them due to the lack of time.